 The Allied Health Program is designed to prepare you to:

-Understand, evaluate, and influence societal, economic, and political forces that impact health practices at the individual, regional, and national levels.
+Demonstrate an understanding of the societal, economic, and political forces that impact the availability and quality of healthcare at the individual, regional, and national levels.

 There are many reasons to study Allied Health at Towson: